theyareonit/linux-gaming-optimization/README.md

 # 12. Misc.

 - [`gpu-screen-recorder`](https://git.dec05eba.com/gpu-screen-recorder/about/) is by far the best recording/clipping/streaming tool for Linux if you don't need too many features.
-Avoid OBS if performance is a concern.
+If you need the functionality offered by OBS instead, consider using [`obs-vkcapture`](https://github.com/nowrep/obs-vkcapture), and potentially [`obs-vaapi`](https://github.com/fzwoch/obs-vaapi) if on an AMD GPU.

 - [Don't use `irqbalance`](https://www.reddit.com/r/linux_gaming/comments/emnu3k/removing_irqbalance_fixed_major_stuttering_in/fdqykma/).
 Manually setting IRQ affinities is also typically not necessary on Linux either; the kernel does a good job on its own.